 Chittoor, Andhra Pradesh: Chittoor is a town and the head quarters of the Chittoor District in the state of Andhra Pradesh.
 It is located on the Renigunta - Katipadi railway line and on the National Highway between Chennai and Bangalore.
-Chittoor is also termed as the Temple Town of Tirumala and Tirupati, one of the major pilgrim centres in the entire country.
+Chittoor (or Chittur) is also termed as the Temple Town of Tirumala and Tirupati, one of the major pilgrim centres in the entire country.
 The town is regarded as the gateway to most of the pilgrims coming to visit Tirupati from South Indian states like Karnataka, Kerala and Tamilnadu.

 A fast growing town due to its pilgrimage importance, Chittoor has a population of about 1,52,654 as per the census taken in 2001.
 The climate here is moderate with tolerable summer and good rains.
 Best time to visit Chittoor is between September and February.
 The warm and friendly people of the town are welcoming and make the visitor feel comfortable.
 The local language spoken by its denizens is basically Telugu and Tamil while English and Hindi are understood and spoken comfortably.
 With picturesque lush green fields all around, the basic economy of the town is based on agriculture, the main produce being sugarcane, jaggery, peanuts/groundnuts, grains and mangoes.
 Before leaving the town, don't forget to carry these fresh produce back home, as they are reasonably cheaper.